soypremshandilya/Python-MCA/README.md

 # MCA
 This repository contains a collection of code samples, projects, and assignments developed as part of my coursework at UPES (University of Petroleum and Energy Studies).
 The code covers a range of topics and technologies relevant to my studies, including programming languages, algorithms, data structures, and more.

-# UPES College Code Repository

-Welcome to my UPES College Code Repository!
-This repository is a collection of code, projects, and assignments that I have developed as part of my coursework at UPES (University of Petroleum and Energy Studies).
-The aim of this repository is to showcase my learning journey and provide examples of my work.

 ## Table of Contents

 - [Introduction](#introduction)